Mango Dining Table - Warm Exotic Custom Wood

 - Bohemian: natural mango combined with chairs in terracotta, rattan, or linen.
 Exuberant, warm, personal.

-- Modern rural: natural mango on solid wooden legs.
+- Rural modern: natural mango on solid wooden legs.
 Combined with natural textiles and earth tones.

 Maintenance

-- Oil the tabletop 1–2 times a year with mango wood oil or universal furniture oil.
+- Oil the top 1–2 times a year with mango wood oil or universal furniture oil.

-- Wipe stains immediately with a dry cloth — mango wood is sensitive to damp rings.
+- Wipe spills immediately with a dry cloth — mango wood is sensitive to damp rings.

 - Use placemats and coasters for wet glasses and hot pans.